 There is some flexibility and scope in the nature of each student's Applied Project.
 It can be a research paper where students must introduce a research problem, conduct a relevant literature review, describe the methodology, and then conduct research, or, create a project as a solution to that problem.
 They would then evaluate the research results, or the project - all in a written document.
-The research sequence of GTD 505 and GTD 506 is designed to prepare students for this culminating experience.
-There is room, however, for a variety of other options, including a research proposal for funding, a publishable paper, or a multimedia project such as film documentary or other audio visual exploration and demonstration of concepts, research, and development practices.
+There is room, however, for a variety of other options, including a research proposal for funding, a publishable paper, or a multimedia project such as film documentary or other audio-visual exploration and demonstration of concepts, research, and development practices.

 Summary of M.S.
 Global Technology & Development Requirements Semester Credits

-GTD core and required courses 15
+GTD-AID core course 3

-Regional/Area Studies restricted electives 6
+GTD-AID concentration courses 9

-Technology & Development restricted electives 6
+GTD-AID specialization courses 15

 Applied Project 3